Please use another Browser

 The growing importance of renewables sources and the related shift to a highly complex distributed generation landscape require ever smarter and digitally enabled solutions for power grids.

-Given the dramatic changes in the energy system, today grids must be able to flexibly manage bidirectional power flow and intermittency, and the entire system and all its operations must be kept absolutely safe and secure at all times.
+Given the dramatic changes in the energy system, grids must be able to flexibly manage bidirectional power flow and intermittency, and the entire system and its operations must be absolutely safe and secure.
 At the same time, new capacities need to be added, existing equipment updated, and grid operation optimized to make the entire infrastructure fit for the future.
-The integration of renewable energy into existing grids poses new challenges due to the increasing distances between power generation and consumption, the need for more cost-efficient infeed of power from renewables, and fluctuating demand.
-All of this will not work without making grids smarter, i.e. utilizing the potential of digitalization.
+The integration of renewable energy into existing grids poses new challenges because of fluctuating demand, increasing distances between power generation and consumption, and the need for more cost-efficient infeed of power from renewables.
+None of this will work without making grids smarter, i.e. utilizing the potential of digitalization.

 Where will all the changes of the power supply systems lead to?
 A sophisticated discussion tries to give answers.